 Do you or your child play sports?
 We recommend mouthguards for patients of all ages who play contact sports or sports with contact between players.
-A mouthguard can be an essential preventative treatment against damage to natural teeth, braces, and other appliances.
+A mouthguard can be an important preventative treatment against damage to natural teeth, braces, and other appliances.
 At Dental Health Group, we can create custom mouthguards for Colmar, PA, patients to help them protect their smiles and prevent injuries.

 Custom Sports Mouthguards in Colmar, PA

-• Protect the mouth’s soft tissues
+- Protect the mouth’s soft tissues

-• Prevent tooth loss or dental injuries
+- Prevent tooth loss or dental injuries

-• Protect orthodontic appliances
+- Protect orthodontic appliances like braces

-• Allow wearers to speak and drink
+- Allow wearers to speak and drink

 Often, patients who wear over-the-counter mouthguards may feel they need to clench their teeth to keep their mouthguard in place.
 Clenching the teeth will add more pressure and discomfort to the teeth and jaw.
-With custom-made nightguards, patients don’t need to worry about their appliances slipping or falling out of their mouths during a game.
+With custom-made night guards, patients don’t need to worry about their appliances slipping or falling out of their mouths during a game.

-Additionally, we recommend that patients replace their mouthguards when they notice signs of wear or if their mouthguard looks misshapen.
+We also recommend that patients replace their mouthguards when they notice signs of wear or if their mouthguard looks misshapen.
 Children who are losing baby teeth and growing their permanent teeth may need to replace their mouthguards more frequently for a proper fit.

 Frequently Asked Questions